ghostle666/LandingPage/README.md

 Fitnes app landing page.

-this project features a single page landin page with four sections:
+this project features a single page  with four sections:

 1.hero section with CTA